Mjavala/muri-frontend/readme.md

 On the target server, the authorized keys folder should be located at ``/root/.ssh``.
 Once in the directory, copy the contents into the file.

-Finally restart the ssh service with this command:
+Finally restart the ssh service on both servers with this command:
 ```
 sudo service ssh restart
 ```